ERIG-e-V/UNITY-RAT/README.md

 # UNITY-RAT
-RAT - Recovery Actuation and Control Board; Deploys and monitors the main and secondary parachute of the two staged UNITY recovery system
+RAT - Recovery Actuation and Tracking Board; Deploys and monitors the main and secondary parachute of the two staged UNITY recovery system